 More than 30 Northeast Ohio high school students participated in the 2017 BioInnovation Academy, a program that encourages students from around the region to explore solutions to real-life health and medical problems.
 The cross-disciplinary week-long sessions aim to inspire further interest in science, technology, engineering, math and medical fields, as well as stimulate the next generation of entrepreneurs.

-During separate, week-long sessions – held starting on June 27, July 11 and July 27 – area students will work synergistically with both their peers and experts to investigate the root causes and possible solutions for the growing medical-related problem of concussions.
-The Academy includes students from both public and private schools throughout Northeast Ohio.
+During separate, week-long sessions – held in July and August – area students worked with both their peers and experts to investigate the root causes and possible solutions for various medical-related problems.
+The Academy included students from both public and private schools throughout Northeast Ohio.
 The Academy, now in its fourth year, used clinical simulation, experimental learning and educational lectures to show students how and why incidents occur and then provide them with a way to explore novel solutions.

 Time was split between instruction and self-directed project work, and included exposure to various simulation environments in the Austen Simulation Center for Safety and Reliability, including its mock hospital, and ABIA’s product development facilities.
 Student teams conducted hands-on work to build a prototype of their potential solution and learned how entrepreneurs take a potential solution to market.
 At week’s end, students presented their ideas and solutions to a panel of judges who chose a winning team.

 - Monday – Learning about the problem and investigating current solutions before brainstorming a new idea with a team;

 - Tuesday – Exploring engineering approaches and computer-aided design, and starting prototyping work;